Poor search functionality is a silent killer for many websites.

 2. ElasticPress

-Upon thorough testing, we discovered that ElasticPress can search content that the default WordPress search ignores, including custom fields, tags, PDF files, Microsoft Office documents, metadata, and more.
+We also found that ElasticPress can search content that the default WordPress search ignores, including custom fields, tags, PDF files, Microsoft Office documents, metadata, and more.

 Pricing: Licenses start at $79 per month.

-The Ivory Search WordPress plugin
+3. Ivory Search

 Other than that, the plugin integrates with Google Analytics to help you learn more about your users.
 This includes finding any content gaps where visitors are searching for content that you don’t already have on your website.
-However, before you can use this feature, you will need to install Google Analytics in WordPress.

 Pricing: The base plugin is free, while Ivory Search premium starts at $19.99 per year.

-The Advanced Woo Search WordPress plugin
+4. Advanced Woo Search

 Pricing: You can download Advanced Woo Search for free from the official WordPress repository.